Stata

 2 A less general, but sometimes useful, way

-Part of the difficulty in the first approach is repeated typing of various syntax elements.
+Repeated typing of various syntax elements is part of what makes this approach difficult.
 Questions like this arise frequently, so we need other methods.
-There is another way to approach selection whenever the criterion is equality with any of several integer values.
+There is another way to approach selection whenever equality with any of several integer values is the criterion.

 . egen OK = anymatch(id), values(12 23 34 45 and so on)